BongoKing/vfu-url-checker/README.md

 # vfu-url-checker
-Littel python script to check a url list of a gravity forms csv export for broken urls.
+Littel python script to check a url list in the csv format for broken urls.

-Download Scrapy
-pip install Scrapy

-Run Spider from terminal
-scrapy runspider scrapy.py

 Saves all PDFs to the folder where you run the script and where the script is located